jundalisay/spblist/content/en/research/descartes/man/section-01.md

 1. One through which the blood of the vena cava passes into the vein called the artery
 2. The other through which the vapors or rarefied blood of the artery called the vein are exhaled and go into the great artery

-Animals which have no lungs at all have only one cavity in the heart.
-- If they have several, they are all consecutive to each other.